NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 BCP 14 [@!RFC2119;@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-real DS
-: The actual DS record for the delegation.

 dry-run DS
-: The DS record with the special DS type digest algorithm that signals dry-run DNSSEC for the delegation.
+: The DS set with the special DS Type Digest Algorithm that signals dry-run DNSSEC for the delegation.

 dry-run zone